forthy42/net2o/wiki/squid.md

 that), so it's not directly tradeable.

-So therefore I propose to turn free software development effort, which is a scarce resource, into a tradeable currency, and thereby make this work valuable.
+So therefore I propose to turn free software development effort, which is a scarce resource, and creates public infrastructure, into a tradeable currency, and thereby make this work valuable.
+Instead of financing startups, which are classical economy, the intial $quid offer goes into work for the public.

 Ah, yes, and penguins eat squids, too.